Rajput7272/Shashank_DataVista-Sales-Data-Anaylsis-and-Visualization_Infosys_Intership_Oct2024/README.md

-# Data Operations, Processing, and Visualization

-## Data Operations
+## 1. Data Operations

-**Use Case**: Learning how to perform arithmetic & modulus operations.
-These operations are widely used in scientific computing to support arrays and matrices, along with a large collection of high-level mathematical functions for data structure manipulation.
+**Use Case**: Learning to perform arithmetic and modulus operations, essential in scientific computing for array and matrix support, along with a broad set of high-level mathematical functions.

 - **Library Used**: NumPy